SiTH-Diffusion/SiTH/README.md

 ```

 ## News
 * [June 14, 2024] Release the training code for the diffusion model and the mesh reconstruction model.
-More instruction will be provided soon.
 * [May 15, 2024] Update an application of 3D avatar animation.
 * [April 24, 2024] Gradio demo for 3D human creation is now available.
 * [April 15, 2024] Release demo code, models, and the evaluation benchmark.

 ## Installation